Beto O'Rourke Announces His Run For President In 2020

 Some Democrats criticized that unorthodox strategy, as other top White House hopefuls were building national and state teams and making numerous early state visits.
 But O'Rourke's momentum seemed to be revived in a big way last month amid the debate over building a wall along the Mexican border — right along his hometown of El Paso.

-When President Trump held a rally in the city, which already has portions of fencing, O'Rourke held a counterrally.
+When President Trump held a rally in the city, which already has portions of fencing, O'Rourke held a counter-rally.
 Trump relished the face-off, dismissing the Democrat's crowd size (which was later estimated to be at least as big as Trump's), claiming that this "may be the end of his presidential bid" and that O'Rourke was simply "a young man who's got very little going for himself except a great first name."

 The former Texas congressman pushed back on Trump's inaccurate claims that a drop in crime was due to the barriers in El Paso, telling supporters, "We know that walls do not save lives — walls end lives."
 Statistics have shown violent crime had dropped in the city well before its wall was erected.